Fair-Tech/FairTech-AIO-Switch/README.md

 For Hacking your Switch for the first time, follow the guide on my website [`here`](http://www.guides.fairtech.us)

 For Updating your already hacked Switch:
-* Copy the contents of the `PC Files` folder to somewhere on your computer, or if you already have TegraRcmGUI, just copy the Atmos.bin and Hekate.bin from the folder to your TegraRcmGUI folder
+* Copy the contents of the `1.
+PC Files` folder to somewhere on your computer, or if you already have TegraRcmGUI, just copy the Atmos.bin and Hekate.bin from the folder to your TegraRcmGUI folder
-* Copy the contents of the `Switch SD` folder to the root of your SD Card and replace the files
+* Copy the contents of the `3.
+Post-Installation SD Files` folder to the root of your SD Card and replace the files

 ## Included PC Files: